abi-oluwade/engineering-48-advanced-bash/readme.md

 (> = redirects STDOUT to what you assign it to)

 (|) lets you pipe together commands.
+example: cat words.txt | grep -v a | sort -r will do cat, grep and sort. the minus -r will do a reverse sort. example : cat words.txt | grep li | sort -r will do same as above but look for 'li' and not sort.

 ````
 $ls missing_directory
 > ls: cannot access 'missing_directory': No such file or directory